6 Reasons Why You Might Not Want to Let Go of Your Anxiety

 Sometimes we believe things to be true about ourselves no matter what others tell us.
 Women who have lived with anxiety for much of their lives believe, rightfully so, that they can stay pretty healthy with fairly substantial amounts of anxiety.
 This is true.
 You could, however, also feel better, if you learned and practiced techniques to deal your anxiety better.

 Let’s face it.
-Some of us are just downright lazy.
-I’m not talking about wanting to sleep until noon, not wanting to clean the house, or take a 5-mile hike, kind of lazy.
-We all know that feeling very well.
-I’m talking about the inertia that can set in when we approach a new concept or new way of thinking or new activity.
-It can feel overwhelming and just like too much work.
-If the rewards or outcome are uncertain, well, it’s even less appealing.
+Most of us don't like change.
+We like the status quo.
+Often, when we approach a new concept or new way of thinking or new activity, it can feel overwhelming and just like too much work.
+After all, it's hard to rewire our brain, even if it's possible.
+If the rewards or outcome are uncertain, or the incentive isn't high enough, well, it’s even less appealing.

 Pledge to learn tools and techniques to help you cope and live with it.